Damola12345/nautilus-devops/week4/README.md

 - Build and push: The `Build and push` action is used to build and push Docker images with Buildx

-- Deploy to Dockerhub: View pushed image in your dockerhub account
+- Deploy to Dockerhub: View pushed image in your dockerhub account.